akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 ## Easy configuration of queues and consumers

 This bundle also provides a way to facilitate the setup of multi-tenant queues and consumers.
+This stack is built to consume messages quickly and to launch short processes, **5 minutes maximum**.
+If your process exceed 5 minutes, please consider cut your process in shorter ones, or use the job stack that is designed for long-running job.

 ### How it works